Statistical Analysis of Data Repeatability Measures: Discussion

-Lastly, we compare the aforementioned data repeatability measures in eight potentially useful properties (Figure \ref{fig:usability}).
-Note that rank sums are considered as an alternative estimator for discriminability and not listed separately, because of the transformation (\ref{eq:est_RS}).
-Therefore rank sums share the properties as discriminability in most cases --- although the regular discriminability estimator, (\ref{eq:est_new1}), is preferred in general, except for mean shift batch effects.
-We identify the eight usability properties as follows: \begin{enumerate} \item Bounded: The population quantity is defined on a fixed interval, with interpretable upper and lower bounds. \item Multivariate: The population quantity is defined for data that is multivariate. \item Invariant: The statistic is agnostic to linear transformations of the measurements; that is, it is a unit-free quantity. \item Sensitive: The statistic is sensitive to changes in the reproducibility of the measurements. \item Nonparametric: The statistic does not make any parametric assumptions about the distribution of the data. \item Consistent: An estimator exists which is consistent for the population quantity. \item Robust: The statistic is robust to outliers with respect to the assumed model. \item Scalable: The estimator of the population quantity can be computed in at most polynomial time. \end{enumerate} Specifically, the boundedness and consistency properties might have been violated if one directly summed up some of the between-measurement distances --- instead of the nonparametric ranks or indicators --- as the statistic.
-Discriminability and fingerprinting are also more robust compared to ICC and I2C2, because of the nonparametric nature based on relative ranking of distances.
-In summary, discriminability is the preferred scalable multivariate repeatability measure that achieves desired sensitivity and robustness, which is as well equipped with interpretable lower and upper bounds and consistent estimators.
+Lastly, we compare the data repeatability measures in eight potentially useful properties (Figure \ref{fig:usability}).
+We identify the eight usability properties as follows: \begin{enumerate} \item Bounded: The population quantity is defined on a fixed interval. \item Multivariate: The population quantity is defined for data that is multivariate. \item Invariant: The statistic is agnostic to linear transformations of the measurements; that is, it is a unit-free quantity. \item Sensitive: The statistic is sensitive to changes in the reproducibility of the measurements. \item Nonparametric: The statistic does not make any parametric assumptions about the distribution of the data. \item Consistent: An estimator exists which is consistent for its associated population quantity. \item Robust: The statistic is robust to outliers with respect to the assumed model. \item Scalable: The estimator of the population quantity can be computed in at most polynomial time. \end{enumerate} The boundedness and consistency properties might be violated if one directly summed up some of the between-measurement distances, instead of the nonparametric ranks or indicators, as the statistic.
+Of course, the non-parametric measurements are more robust relative to ICC and I2C2, which tacitly rely on distributional assumptions.
+This table outlines our thinking for recommending discriminability as a default approach for measuring repeatability.

 \paragraph{Acknowledgments}

 This work was partially supported by funding from Microsoft Research.